kaiyuanshe/open-hackathon-api/src/open-hackathon-server/readme.md

 ## Develop

-#### Install dotnet core
+#### Install Visual Studio and .Net 6
-Install dotnet core if you haven't: https://docs.microsoft.com/en-us/dotnet/core/install/
+Install Visual Studio 2022 you haven't: https://visualstudio.microsoft.com/

 #### Get a ConnectionString of Azure Storage Account.
 Any storage account will do.
 If you don't have one, contact [Kaiyuanshe Infrastructure Group](mailto:infra@kaiyuanshe.org) to get one for free(for 6 months).